 Commerce, Industry, Science & Recreation

-Most of the early commerce in the County was associated with tobacco; the crop even served as legal tender for debts.
-This commerce in the colonial period is best represented by the Market Master’s House and the George Washington House, which served as a store, both in Bladensburg.
-Later commerce is represented by the rural general store, e.g., the Coffren Store in Croom.
+Most of the early commerce in the county was associated with tobacco; the crop even served as legal tender for debts.
+The Market Master’s House and the George Washington House in Bladensburg, which served as a store, are indicative of commerce during the Colonial Period before the growth of rural general stores, such as the Coffren Store in Croom.

-The earliest industry in the County is represented by water-powered mills such as the Adelphi Mill constructed northwest of Hyattsville for the grinding of grain.
-Iron was mined in the upper Patuxent region, and in the 1840s, Muirkirk Ironworks was established in the Beltsville area.
-During the Revolution, munitions and uniforms were manufactured at Stephen West’s Woodyard establishment, represented by the Woodyard Archeological Site.
-Nineteenth-century industry is exemplified by the blacksmith/wheelwright shop at the Trueman Farm.
+The earliest industry in the county is represented by water-powered mills such as the Adelphi Mill that was constructed northwest of Hyattsville for the grinding of grain.
+Iron was mined in the upper Patuxent region and in the 1840’s, Muirkirk Ironworks was established in the Beltsville area.
+During the Revolution, munitions and uniforms were manufactured at Stephen West’s Woodyard establishment represented by the Woodyard Archeological Site; the blacksmith/wheelwright shop at the Trueman Farm exemplifies nineteenth-century industry.

-Early examples of agricultural science are represented by Riversdale, the plantation of Charles B. Calvert, founder of County and State agricultural societies and of the Maryland Agricultural College.
-Local scientific interest in agriculture is also represented by the Rossborough Inn on the campus of the University of Maryland at College Park, a building that served as an agricultural experimentation station during the late-nineteenth century, and the Beltsville Agricultural Research Center (BARC), which has played a substantial role in the agricultural sciences since the 1930s.
+Riversdale, the plantation of Charles B. Calvert, founder of the Maryland Agricultural College and county and state agricultural societies, represents early examples of agricultural science.
+Local scientific interests in agriculture are represented by the Rossborough Inn on the campus of the University of Maryland at College Park, a building that served as an agricultural experimentation station during the late-19th century, and the Beltsville Agricultural Research Center (BARC), which has played a substantial role in the agricultural sciences since the 1930’s.

-Prince George’s County has been in the forefront of sports and recreation from the early eighteenth cenetury, including horse breeding and racing.
-Several historic sites illustrate this storied tradition, including Belair Mansion and Belair Stables.
-Today, Prince George’s County is known for its sports and recreation facilities including FedEx Field, home to the NFL’s Washington Redskins.
+Prince George’s County has been in the forefront of sports and recreation from the early 18th century inclusive of horse breeding and racing.
+Several historic sites illustrate this storied tradition including Belair Mansion and Belair Stables.
+Today, Prince George’s County is known for its sports and recreation facilities such as FedEx Field, home to the NFL’s Washington Commanders.